What is Aldactazide?

-Hydrochlorothiazide and spironolactone is a combination medicine used to treat fluid retention (edema) in people with congestive heart failure, cirrhosis of the liver, or a kidney disorder called nephrotic syndrome.
-This medication also treats high blood pressure (hypertension).
+Aldactazide is a combination medicine used to treat fluid retention (edema) in people with congestive heart failure, cirrhosis of the liver, or a kidney disorder called nephrotic syndrome.
+Aldactazide also treats high blood pressure (hypertension), or low potassium levels (hypokalemia) caused by using a diuretic.

 Do not use this medicine for any condition that has not been checked by your doctor.

-You should not use this medication if you are allergic to hydrochlorothiazide or spironolactone, or if you have:
+You should not use Aldactazide if you are allergic to hydrochlorothiazide or spironolactone, or if you have:

 kidney disease or urination problems;